 The monthly challenge was called “A Page from the Past”.
-I used that as an opportunity to finally create and complete a new Interphases story called Concord.
-I also placed it into context (the story is posted in the Interphases series but it does also work as an In Between Days prequel).
-I also placed An Announcement, Barely Tolerable and We Meet Again into similar context.
+Hence this was an opportunity to finally create and complete a new Interphases story, Concord.
+I also placed it into context (the story is in the Interphases series but it also works as an In Between Days prequel).
+Also, I put An Announcement, Barely Tolerable and We Meet Again into similar context.

-On Star Trek Logs, I responded to a prompt about experiencing loss with a TNG story called Loss.
+On Star Trek Logs, I responded to a prompt about experiencing loss with a TNG story, Loss.
 I also added Broken Seal.
 In response to a prompt about rituals, I added Ceremonial.

 I wanted to follow up on The Light, and continue to follow the original characters who had been introduced in that work.
 Hence, Waiting was born.
 It was also a response to a prompt of the same name.